 I sat on a friend's bed watching films talking about any and everything until my phone rang.

 “It’s probably her telling me to come home.
 If she needs me she can text me” I told my friend as I cast off the call.
 But she called again.
 And again.
 And again.

 I looked down at my phone in anxiety.
 What could possibly be so important?
 I thought.

 Picking my phone up I listened to the blood curdling voicemail my mother had left me.
 She screamed and cried down the phone in agony as she urged me to come home.

 “Amy come home now.
 Dad’s had a fall, the ambulances are here” she howled.

 The voicemail ended and I stared blankly at my friend.
 He immediately stood up and got the car keys ready.
-We headed to my house and I was greeted by two ambulances, one fire engine and one police car.
+We headed to my house and I was greeted by two ambulances, one fire engine, and one police car.

-My friend put his hand on my lap as I attempted to claw my way out the car.
+My friend put his hand on my lap as I attempted to claw my way out of the car.

 “Breathe Amy” He told me.
 I looked at him in confusion but did as he said and composed myself.
 Getting out of the car my older sister ran at me crying and lunging in for a hug.
 I remember vividly she kept repeating herself.

 “You’re too young Amy” “Stuff like this doesn’t happen to us” she blubbered.